Introduction

 We may update this Privacy Policy periodically.
 Changes will be posted on this page with an updated "Last Updated" date.
 Continued use of the Service after changes constitutes acceptance of the revised Privacy Policy.

-For material changes, we will provide notice through:
+For material changes, we will provide notice through email to registered Customers and a prominent notice on our Service.

 Dispute Resolution